Periphery's bond yields dip as Greece says will seek loan extension

 A source had told Reuters late on Tuesday that Athens

-planned to request an extension of up to six months on its loan
+planned to request an extension of up to six months of its loan

 agreement with the euro zone, on conditions to be negotiated.